nimus1024/HACKALYTICS_2025/README.md

 **Goal:** To overcome the challenges of delayed speech development, pronunciation difficulties, and complex sentence formation commonly experienced by children with Down syndrome.

-An application developed during Hackalytics 2025.
-Personalized Speech-to-Text Generator for People with Speech Disabilities

 This project aims to develop a personalized speech-to-text generator specifically designed to accurately transcribe the speech of children with Down syndrome.
 Recognizing that standard speech recognition tools often struggle with non-standard speech patterns, this application leverages generative AI to dynamically adapt and learn a user's unique speech characteristics over time.

 We are addressing the challenge of delayed speech development, pronunciation difficulties, and complex sentence formation common in children with Down syndrome, by creating a tool that improves transcription accuracy through real-time learning and user feedback.